 4. Defining controller of personal data

 A “controller” is a person or organisation who alone or jointly determines the purposes for which, and the manner in which, any personal data is, or is likely to be, processed.
-This Policy is issued on behalf of ATP as controller.
-Unless we notify you otherwise ATP is the controller for your personal data.
+This Policy is issued on behalf of AlliedTPro as controller.
+Unless we notify you otherwise AlliedTPro is the controller for your personal data.